vstinner/vstinner.github.io/draft/graphics_bugs.rst

     15:14 <jadahl> vstinner: there is a branch on mutter upstream that fixes that issue. want to compile it to test?

+Ten minutes after I asked my question, Jonas asked the right question: **Do you have a hybrid gpu system?**

 I was able to workaround the issue by connecting my laptop to my TV using the HDMI port::